web3-storage/web3.storage/packages/api/README.md

 Create an account on https://magic.link and fill in the `MAGIC_SECRET_KEY` variable in the .env file.

-We use miniflare to run the api locally, and docker to run ipfs-cluster and postgres with postREST.
+We use miniflare to run the api locally, and docker to run ipfs-cluster and postgres with PostgREST.

 The API backend uses the [Database package](../db/) to communicate and spin up the DB layer.
 In order to have the API backend package working you need to make sure the db underlying DB is set up.
 Please follow the setup instructions in the DB package [Readme](../db/README.md) first.

+API package setup:

 ```sh
 # Install the deps